 The increased relative motion between the firer and the target will affect the accuracy of homing projectiles.
 A3 modifiers are applied to Aim and Lock, Shooting and Homing Attack.

-If weapon is not in a stabilized mount, the combined bonus for Accuracy, Aim, bracing, and targeting systems cannot exceed the vehicle’s SR.
+If weapon is not in a stabilized mount, the combined bonus for Accuracy, Aim, bracing, and targeting systems cannot exceed the vehicle’s Stability Rating (SR).

 A5.
 Aiming and Targeting

 The A5 modifiers come into effect “after the trigger is pulled”.
-A5 modifiers are not applied to Aim and Lock.
 They are applied to Homing Attack and are applied to Shooting if an Aim action preceded it.
+A5 modifiers are not applied to the Aim and Lock success roll.
+A player may make one or more Aim manoeuvres before an Aim and Lock, the modifiers being applied to the Homing Attack roll.

 On a moving vehicle, the combined bonus for Accuracy, Aim, bracing, and targeting systems still can’t exceed the vehicle’s SR, unless stabilized (p.
 B548).